shpml/fundamentals/03_chapter/03_lesson_ctd.md

 ## Use Element Selectors
 Ask yourself if you can apply the style to the element selector instead of creating a class or ID.
 If so, use the element selector to style your elements.

-## Use IDs Sparingly
+## Don't Use ID's
- Truly unique elements on the page are rare– so use classes instead.
-This helps with scalability because it will allow you to use the style for another element.
-You'll typically find the styles that you're putting in an ID can come in handy in another section of your current page, or even another page on your website.
+Although ID's are technically allowed, they are almost never used by professional developers– so use classes instead.
+You'll typically find the styles you're applying to an element can come in handy in another section of your current page, or even another page on your website.
+Using classes will help with the scalability of your design.

 Let's take a look at an example.